ukoloff/win-ca/README.md

 ### Advantages

 - No internet access is required at all
+- Windows store is updated automatically (in most modern environments)
 - Manually installed Root certificates are used
 - Enterpise trusted certificates (GPO etc.) are made available too